 The officers of USA Judo shall have the authority and shall exercise the powers and perform the duties specified below and as may be additionally specified by the Board of Directors or these Bylaws, except that in any event each officer shall exercise such powers and perform such duties as may be required by law:

-Chair of the Board.
-The Chair shall: (i) set all meeting and meeting agendas, (ii) preside at all meetings of the Board, (iii) see that all Board Commitments, resolutions and oversight are carried into effect and (iv) exercise such powers and perform such other duties as from time to time may be assigned by the Board.
+President of the Board.
+The President shall: (i) set all meeting and meeting agendas, (ii) preside at all meetings of the Board, (iii) see that all Board Commitments, resolutions and oversight are carried into effect and (iv) exercise such powers and perform such other duties as from time to time may be assigned by the Board.

 Treasurer.
 The Treasurer shall: (i) have general oversight of the financial affairs of USA Judo, including preparation of the annual budget,

-(ii) ensure the preparation of USA Judo’s financial reports on an annual or more frequent basis; (iii) present financial reports to the Board as the Board may request; (iv) ensure that an annual audit is conducted of USA Judo, and (v) in general, perform all duties incident to the office of Treasurer.
+(ii) ensure the preparation of USA Judo’s financial reports on an annual or more frequent basis; (iii) present financial reports to the Board as the Board may request; (iv) ensure that an annual audit is conducted of USA Judo, and (v) perform all duties incident to the office of Treasurer.

 Secretary.
 The Secretary shall: (i) Keep the minutes of the proceedings of the Board and ensure that such meetings are published to the USA Judo website; (ii) see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law; (iii) be custodian of the corporate records; and (iv) perform all duties incident to the office of Secretary.